Ragsie/easa_quiz/README.md

 High Performance: Designed for instant responsiveness and low system resource consumption.

 Security & Integrity: The question database is safely embedded into the binary code, preventing unauthorized manipulation of questions or answers.

+Questions has been made with help of AI with lufthansa materials

+supported modules
+Module 13

 ### Technical Stack
 Language: C++